 The theologians who participated represented a broad diversity of denominational affiliation and the Call’s listing of editors and members of the board of reference was remarkable in its scope and depth.
 Most encouraging was that hundreds of pastors, theologians, and lay persons across the U.S., Canada, and the world signed the Call before the organization that originally posted the document ceased operations.

-Now, the Ancient-Future Faith Network is proud to host and champion the Call and encourages visitors here to affirm it by signing their names, adding to the growing list of like-minded people from across the globe.
+Now, the Ancient-Future Faith Network is proud to host and champion the Call and encourages visitors here to affirm it by signing their names, adding to the growing list of like-minded people across the globe.

 Table of Contents